reactnativecn/react-native.cn/docs/docs/0.39/integration-with-existing-apps.md

 ## 代码集成

-Now that we have a package foundation, we will actually modify the native application to integrate React Native into the application.
+现在Now that we have a package foundation, we will actually modify the native application to integrate React Native into the application.
 For our 2048 app, we will add a "High Score" screen in React Native.

 ### React Native组件